Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/HOL.md

 	_Confirming the app name reservation_

 1. Now you will have to identify your application to get a name and a publisher to insert in the **package.appxmanifest** file.
-In the Submit an app page, click **Advanced Features**.
+In the Submit an app page, click **Advanced features**.

 	![Configuring push notifications for the Notifications.Client app](./Images/app-name-reverved-completely-windows-store.png?raw=true)